slcorp/RTView-Kubernetes/README.md

 # RTView-Kubernetes

-Everything you need to know to deplpoyr RTView Products into Kubernetes
+Everything you need to know to deploy RTView Products into Kubernetes.

 Provides subfolders for Google / Azure / RedHat / Amazon